Free Auto Insurance Comparison

 |Property & Casualty Insurance||Number|

-The 10 Largest Car Insurance Companies in Washington
+The 10 Largest Auto Insurance Companies in Washington

-The table below shows the ten largest Washington car insurance companies.
+The table and chart below shows the ten largest Washington auto insurance companies.
 The table includes market share, direct premiums written, and loss ratio for 2017.
 The table is sorted by market share; however, you can sort as you like.

 |Company||Direct Premiums Written||Loss Ratio||Market Share|